MaestroError/eloquent-regex/README.md

 ### Groups with quantifier

 Both group methods are supporting quantifier as second argument.
-Quantifiers can be applied with exact same logic as on special character methods.
+Quantifiers can be applied with exact same logic as described in [Applying Quantifiers](#applying-quantifiers) section.

 ```php
 EloquentRegex::start("345-45, 125-787, 344643")